3. What is Schema

 80. What is the use of COMPRESS option in EXP command ?

-Flag to indicate whether export should compress fragmented segments into
+Flag to indicate whether export should compress fragmented segments

 single extents.